 Different Classifications and Types of Pencils

-As a relatively old tool for writing, pencil developed in time and different types of pencils were invented for different uses.
+As a relatively old tool for writing, the pencil developed in time, and different types of pencils were invented for different uses.

-- standard everyday pencils with a core of clay and graphite of clay and graphite and a casing of wood.
+- standard everyday pencils with a core of clay and graphite of clay and graphite and a wood casing.
 They have many levels of darkness, which are

-achieved with different ratios of graphite and clay, and variety of uses.
+achieved with different ratios of graphite and clay and various uses.

 - (or woodless pencils) similar to standard graphite pencils but without wood casing.
-They are used for drawing, allow for covering of large areas and
+They are used for drawing, cover large areas, and have many levels of darkness.

 - pencils shaped like sticks and made of charcoal and used in art.
-They are black (and darker that graphite pencils) but there are also sepia toned and
+They are black (and darker than graphite pencils), but there are also sepia-toned and

-- pencils made of a mixture of clay and lamp black (a black pigment).
+- pencils made of clay and lamp black (a black pigment).
 Their darkness changes with mixing with charcoal or graphite.
 They are still

 darker than pencils but smoother than charcoal pencils.

-- pencils with wax-based cores that have pigments mixed in them with additives, and binding agents.
-Core is wooden as with standard graphite pencils.
+- pencils with wax-based cores with pigments mixed in them, additives, and binding agents.
+The core is wooden, as with standard graphite pencils.

-- pencil made of wax core and, most often, with paper casing.
-Some rarer grease pencils have wooden casing.
+- pencil made of wax core and often with paper casing.
+Some rarer grease pencils have a wooden casing.
 They can write on almost every surface and

-it rarely scratches the surface it is used on.
+it barely scratches the surface it is used on.

 - a subtype of colored pencils.
 They are made of a material whose mark can be dissolved in water.
 They are used with standard watercolors to leave

-sharp lines between colors and to make gradients when dissolved with water.
+sharp lines between colors and to make gradients when dissolved in water.

-left on the paper it dissolves and can be copied to the other paper by pressing.
-They were popular in 19th century.
+left on the paper, it dissolves and can be copied to the other paper by pressing.
+They were popular in the 19th century.

-, or “non-photo blue pencils” - pencil that cannot be copied by photocopying machines.
-Today it is used for drawing the sketches that
+, or “non-photo blue pencils” - pencils that photocopying machines cannot copy.
+Today it is used for drawing sketches that

-will later be scanned and when turned to grayscale - blue from the pencil will disappear.
+will be scanned and then turned to grayscale - the blue from the pencil will disappear.

-- very reliable pencil with lead that is break proof.
+- very reliable pencil with a lead that is breakproof.

 - short standard pencil that is used for marking the score in golf.

-- pencils which use mechanism to push lead through a hole at the end.
-They use special leads that have precise diameter for the pencil they use, and
+- pencils that use a mechanism to push lead through a hole at the end.
+They use special leads with precise diameters for the pencil, which

-can be of different darkness like standard graphite pencils can.
+can be of different darkness like standard graphite pencils.
 They are used for writing and technical drawing.

-- pencils that have many short pencil tips housed in a cartridge-style plastic holder.
-They are not sharpened but when one piece is dull it is removed
+- pencils with many short pencil tips housed in a cartridge-style plastic holder.
+They are not sharpened, but when one piece is dull, it is removed

-- invented by Harold Grossman in late 1960s.
-They are made by co-extrusion of plasticized graphite mix and wood-composite core made of ABS plastic,
+- invented by Harold Grossman in the late 1960s.
+They are made by co-extrusion of plasticized graphite mix and a wood-composite core made of ABS plastic,

 wood flour, and aluminum stearate.
-They are flexible and can be bended without breaking.
+They are flexible and can be bent without breaking.